tyreseGill/Physic-Simulations/README.md

 ![Earth and Sun Orbiting each other](assets/gifs/Lab-2/Earth_Orbiting_Sun_4.gif)
 * *What are the forces at work on a ball attached to a fixed object via a spring?*
 ![Forces Acting Between a Spring and a Ball](assets/gifs/Lab-4/Spring_Mass.gif)
-* *How is the effect of air resistance on free-falling coffee filters?*
+* *What is the effect of air resistance on free-falling coffee filters?*
 ![Free Fall with Air Resistance](assets/gifs/Lab-8/Coffee_Filter_Falling.gif)
 * *What would happen if two objects with equal mass and a spring between them were to collide?*
 ![Collisions and Momentum Conservation](assets/gifs/Lab-9/Spring_Collision_1.gif)